PrestaShop/docs/webservice/getting-started.md

 The `sendemail=1` parameter can be used on the `order_carriers` endpoint to send the _in-transit_ email with the tracking number.
 Example: `http://example.com/api/order_carriers/12345?sendemail=1`
 12345 is the order carrier id.

+##### Cache handling

+A cache mechanism has been introduced and bug fixed in {{< minver v="8.0" >}}, it allows to detect if the content changed or not between your previous API call and the current one.

+To use it:

+1) in your first API call, retrieve the header `Content-Sha1` and store it on your side.
+2) in your second API call, add a `Local-Content-Sha1` header, with the previously stored `Content-Sha1` value.

+If the content has not changed, the API will return a `304 Not Modified` response code.
+If the content has changed, the API will return a `200 Ok` response code.

+{{% notice note %}}
+It can be used to avoid un-necessary updates if the resource didn't changed since last API call.
+{{% /notice %}}

 ### Create a resource

 To create a resource, you simply need to **GET** the XML blank data for the resource (example `/api/addresses?schema=blank`), fill it with your changes, and send **POST HTTP request** with the whole XML as body content to the `/api/addresses/` URL.